 Step 1: Open a fake iMessage generator

 Go to a free tool such as the PostMock iMessage generator.
 You'll see a live iPhone preview on one side and an editor on the other.
-The preview updates instantly as you type.
+The preview updates instantly as you type, so you can watch the text message thread build up in real time.
+If you're on your phone, the editor stacks above the preview so you can still see both.

 Step 2: Add your messages